raven261/rpgjson/README.md

 # rpgjson
-small text rpg in Java, using javafx (with scene builder)
+small text rpg in Java, using javafx (with scene builder).
+Using json files to store data.